Common childhood viral infections can cause widespread exanthems (rashes):

 - Monkeypox, a newly emerged pox virus present in the Congo

-- Chikungunya fever, dengue and dengue haemorrhagic fever and zika fever (due to arboviruses).
+- Chikungunya fever, dengue, dengue haemorrhagic fever, and zika fever (due to arboviruses).

-- Epidermodysplasia verruciformis is a genetic disorder in which there are numerours viral warts and predisposition to skin cancer
+- Epidermodysplasia verruciformis is a genetic disorder with a predisposition to unique cutaneous human papillomavirus types and skin cancer.

-- Rickettsial diseases are due to organisms classified between bacteria and virusues.
+- Rickettsial diseases are due to organisms classified between bacteria and viruses

-- Yellow fever is a serious flavivirus infection, which is characterised by yellow skin and eyes due to jaundice.
+- Yellow fever is a serious flavivirus infection characterised by yellow skin and eyes due to jaundice.

-Localised skin conditions caused by viral infections include:
+Localised skin and mucosal conditions caused by viral infections include:

-- Herpes simplex (cold sores and genital herpes), eczema herpeticum
+- Herpes simplex (cold sores and genital herpes), eczema herpeticum, herpetic whitlow

 - Herpes zoster (shingles), including Ramsay Hunt syndrome